Are you curious about what the best RV surge protector is? Or if having one is even necessary?

 - You can easily forget them

-- If an electrical base is low to the ground, you’d have to put the protector on possibly wet ground
+- If an electrical base is low to the ground, you’d have to put the surge protector on possibly wet ground

 - They can be easily stolen if not locked up